 Cr Stuart James is a first-time Councillor for the 2016-2020 term, elected to represent the Oakleigh Ward.
-In his first year serving on Council, he has been elected Deputy Mayor of Monash.
+In his first year serving on Council, he was elected Deputy Mayor of Monash.

 Stuart’s main priorities over this term of Council are: